nickscha/ttf_to_c89/README.md

 ## Customization

-Modify the "generate_ascii_bitmap" call in the file and adjust the parameters as needed.
+Modify the "ttf_to_bmp_c89" call in the file and adjust the parameters as needed.

 For a higher/smoother resolution try adjusting the pixel_height parameter since it can vary based on the ttf font.